 Admissions tests will be considered in determining both admissions and merit-based scholarships from the university.
 However, good scores are not sufficient to guarantee admission and are ideally paired with good marks.

 We suggest students sit the admissions test in the autumn of Year 13/lower sixth form, if not before.
 Sit your first test by the October testing date, leaving you the option to re-sit the test in November or December if you are not satisfied with your results or need to sit the SAT Subject Tests in November or December.
 Also, keep in mind spaces fill up quickly, particularly in London, so you will want to register as soon as possible!

 Most US universities will require students to take either the SAT Reasoning Test OR ACT.
 However, the most competitive US universities will require students to take the SAT Reasoning Test and 2-3 SAT Subject Exams OR the ACT with Writing.
 Please note some US universities do not require any admissions tests (a list is online), and some international students may also be required to take an English Language Proficiency Exam.

 In order to ensure that you are taking the appropriate test, check the admissions webpage of each university to which you will apply.
 However, we do provide a reference guide to which admissions tests are required by the top 50 national universities and the top 50 liberal arts colleges.

 If the US universities to which you apply accept both the SAT and ACT, it is a personal choice as to which to take.
 Choose the test that you will do best on.
 To choose, we recommend you complete a sample test for the SAT Reasoning Test and a sample test for the ACT.
-Then compare your results from the sample tests using this concordance table, which links scores on both tests by percentile (scoring in say the 90th percentile means you performed better than 90% of the students sitting the test).
+After completing the sample tests, you should compare your results using this concordance table, which links scores on both tests by percentile (scoring in say the 90th percentile means you performed better than 90% of the students sitting the test).